 Think Big: The secrets of matter are being unraveled using the world's most powerful X-ray beam and data science.
-The Data Science in Hamburg Helmholtz Graduate School for the Structure of Matter (DASHH) brings together eight partner institutions.
+The Data Science in Hamburg Helmholtz Graduate School for the Structure of Matter (DASHH) brings together nine partner institutions.

 Exploration of Matter